Alcohol use disorder (AUD) is split into mild, moderate and severe and more extreme cases need detox and rehab for alcoholism.

 Addiction treatment services fall under the PMB (Prescribed minimum benefits) in South Africa and as such 3 weeks of treatment are covered according to the particular scheme’s rates.
 There may be a shortfall or copayment that must be made out of pocket depending on the rates of the chosen treatment facility.
 It is a good idea to get hold of your medical aid and ask them exactly how it works and what they cover.

-It is wise to view the treatment of alcohol use disorder as ongoing, as is the case with all other chronic illnesses, like diabetes or asthma.
+It is wise to view the detox and rehab for alcoholism treatment of alcohol use disorder as ongoing, as is the case with all other chronic illnesses, like diabetes or asthma.
 Once all of the treatments and sessions slow down and a sense of normality returns, the possibility of relapse becomes higher.
 Follow-up care for at least a year will minimize the likelihood of relapse significantly.
-12-step programmes, one on one therapy, and peer group therapies are great options to bolster long-term recovery.
+12-step programmes, one-on-one therapy, and peer group therapies are great options to bolster long-term recovery.